Booker Prize-Winning Author of The Blind Assassin and Payback

 - Mel Gussow, The New York Times

 A winner of many international literary awards, including the prestigious Booker Prize, Margaret Atwood is the author of more than thirty volumes of poetry, children's literature, fiction, and non-fiction.
 She is perhaps best known for her novels, which include The Edible Woman, The Handmaid's Tale, The Robber Bride, Alias Grace, The Blind Assassin, Oryx and Crake, and The Year of the Flood.
 Her non-fiction book Payback: Debt and the Shadow Side of Wealth, part of the Massey Lecture series, was recently made into a documentary.
 Her newest novel, Madaddam (the third novel in the Oryx and Crake trilogy), has received rave reviews: "An extraordinary achievement" (The Independent); "A fitting and joyous conclusion" (The New York Times).
-Random House will publish her new collection of short stories, Stone Mattress, in September 2014.
+The trilogy is being adapted into an HBO TV series by celebrated filmmaker Darren Aronofsky.
+Random House will publish Atwood's new collection of short stories, Stone Mattress, in September 2014.

 Atwood was born in 1939 in Ottawa and grew up in northern Ontario, Quebec, and Toronto.
 She received her undergraduate degree from Victoria College at the University of Toronto and her master's degree from Radcliffe College.